theharisamjad/WeatherWorld/README.md

 4. React Native Size Matters for handling responsiveness.
 5. WeatherAPI.com for providing the weather data.

+6. <!-- LICENSE -->
+# License

+Distributed under the `MIT` License.
+See [LICENSE](https://github.com/haris-0525/WeatherWorld/blob/main/LICENSE) for more information.

 Made with ❤️ by Haris Amjad